-Cleghorn Springs State Fish Hatchery provides trout and salmon for stocking throughout the state of South Dakota.
-Since trout and salmon are not native to the area, have a low natural reproduction rate and there are limited food supplies available, it creates the need for stocking.
+Cleghorn Springs State Fish Hatchery produces trout and salmon for stocking across South Dakota.
+Trout and salmon are not native to South Dakota.
+High fishing pressure, low natural reproduction, and limited food supplies create the need for stocking.

-- Interpretive signs on the hatchery grounds allow for self-guided tours.
+Interpretive signs at the hatchery allow for self-guided tours.

 Rapid City, SD 57702